PkmX/lcamera/README.md

 To enable 60fps recording, a system library `/system/lib/libmmcamera_imx179.so` needs to be replaced with a modified version.
 The following is a simplified walkthrough of the process.
 Approach at your own risk and make sure you understand what you are doing.

 1. You must have root access and busybox installed on your Nexus 5.
-(The latter is not stricted required, but makes the process easier as it provides `install` and `pidof`.
+(The latter is not strictly required, but makes the process easier as it provides `install` and `pidof`.
 You can always use corresponding commands to perform these steps.)
 2. Download `libmmcamera_imx179_lpx13d_60hz.so` in the repository and transfer it to the device.
-(The following assumes that it is located in `/sdcard/`)
+(The following assumes that it is located in `/sdcard/`.)
 3. Launch a root shell.
 4. Make a backup of the original library first: `cp /system/lib/libmmcamera_imx179.so /sdcard/libmmcamera_imx179_original.so`
 5. Run `mount -o remount,rw /system` to re-mount the `/system` partition for read-write.